The SES Volunteers Association of Western Australia Incorporated (SESVA)

 Current SESVA Activities:

-- Regular contact with DFES Executive to discuss strategic, policy and high level issues
+- Regular contact with DFES Commissioner and Senior Executive to discuss strategic, policy and high level issues

-- Monthly meeting with DFES and stakeholders managers to discuss operational issues
+- Monthly meeting with DFES Chief Superintendents and stakeholder managers to discuss operational and other issues

-- Membership of subject matter groups, PPE, equipment, communications and vehicles.
+- Membership of subject matter groups, PPE, vehicles, equipment, training, communications and legislation

 - Co-partnering with DFES to organise the annual SES conference and awards night